 Shibori is a Japanese tie-dying technique.
-There are an infinite number of ways one can bind, stitch, fold, twist, or compress cloth for shibori, and each way results in very different patterns.
-We delved into shibori at art camp in July and it was epic!!
+There are an infinite number of ways one can bind, stitch, fold, twist, or compress cloth for Shibori, and each way results in very different patterns.
+When we tried this in summer camp back in 2015.
 I had eight kids that week, ages 5-7, and each of them took a turn with the indigo dye.
 The best part by far was cutting off the rubber bands at the end.
 No matter how you tied it, the patterns were SO COOL!

 [ I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn small fees at no cost to you by linking to Amazon.com and affiliated sites. ]